Melvin Capital ends month with over $8 billion in assets after investors added cash: source

 BOSTON (Reuters) - Melvin Capital, the hedge fund at the center of the GameStop drama, lost 53% in January but received commitments for fresh cash from investors in the last days of the month, a source familiar with the fund said on Sunday.

-Melvin ended January with more than $8 billion in assets after having started the year with roughly $12.5 billion in assets, the source said.
+Melvin ended January with more than $8 billion in assets after having started the year with roughly $12.5 billion, the source said.

+The firm, founded in 2014 by Gabe Plotkin, had bet that ailing video game retailer GameStop’s stock, which traded at less than $5 five months ago, would fall.

 The Wall Street Journal first reported the loss.